openvm-org/openvm/book/src/introduction.md

 _A modular toolkit for extensible zkVMs_

-OpenVM is an open-source zero-knowledge virtual machine (zkVM) framework focused on modularity at every level of the zkVM stack.
+OpenVM is an open-source zero-knowledge virtual machine (zkVM) framework focused on modularity at every level of the stack.
 OpenVM is designed for customization and extensibility without sacrificing performance or maintainability.

 ## Key Features

 - **Modular no-CPU Architecture**: Unlike traditional machine architectures, the OpenVM architecture has no central processing unit.
-This design choice unlocks even more modularity by allowing seamless integration of custom chips, **without forking or modifying the core architecture**.
+This design choice allows for seamless integration of custom chips, **without forking or modifying the core architecture**.

 - **Extensible Instruction Set**: The instruction set architecture (ISA) is designed to be extended with new custom instructions that integrate directly with the virtual machine.